The novel coronavirus is still circulating, and while multiple vaccines are available, not everyone has had a chance to get their shot yet.

 "On returning home, immediately go to the sink and wash your hands for 20 seconds with soap and water" so you don't spread any germs around your home, Dr. Harry says.
 This means before you put your groceries away and before you pet any animals in your household.

-And use a paper towel to dry yours hands, adds University of Arizona microbiologist Charles Gerba, PhD.
+And use a paper towel to dry your hands, adds University of Arizona microbiologist Charles Gerba, PhD.
 "If you use a cloth towel, do not share with other members of the family, wash it in hot water and dry it on a high-heat setting."

-7. Stay Up-to-Date on the Guidelines
+7. Stay Up-to-Date on Guidelines

 Lastly, as the coronavirus situation continues to evolve rapidly, so do the safety guidelines and recommendations.